dotidconsulting/coding-challenge-economy/part 2/README.md

 ### Requirements:
 - Put this data (SEIFA_2011 / SEIFA 2016) into a database, must be (any version of) SQL
-- Crreate a web application to present this data from the database.
+- Create a web application to present this data from the database.
 - Commit your work in a GIT repository or provide a zip folder containing all the files necessary so we can run them.

 ### Acceptance criteria: